 Overview of the mandate

 The mandate of the Special Rapporteur on the human right to safe drinking water and sanitation was initially established by the UN Human Rights Council in March 2008 as the Independent Expert on the issue of human rights obligations related to access to safe drinking water and sanitation.
-Ms. Catarina de Albuquerque took up the mandate in November 2008.
-As Special Rapporteur, Ms. de Albuquerque carries out thematic research, undertakes country missions, collects good practices, and works with development practitioners on the implementation of the rights to water and sanitation.
-Work on the rights to water and sanitation has been ongoing in the United Nations, among civil society, and at the national level for many years prior to the establishment of this mandate.
+In 2014, the Human Rights Council appointed Mr. Léo Heller as the second Special Rapporteur.
+As Special Rapporteur, Mr. Léo Heller carries out thematic research, undertakes country missions, collects good practices, and works with development practitioners on the implementation of the rights to water and sanitation.
+Work on the rights to water and sanitation has been ongoing in the United Nations, among civil society, and at the national level for many years prior to the establishment of this mandate

 History of the Rights to Water and Sanitation at the United Nations